-Strategic Corporate Research Summer School 2017
+2021 Strategic Corporate Research Summer School

-When: June 11-16, 2017
+When: June 2021

 Where: Cornell University, Ithaca, NY

-Regular & Advanced Tracks
+Regular and Advanced Tracks

-Students interested in pursuing strategic corporate research positions within unions are encouraged to take the advanced track, so they will have the additional experience of researching an actual corporation and have a completed strategic research report to show prospective union employers; but only if they can commit the time to complete the paper
+Students interested in pursuing strategic corporate research positions within unions are encouraged to take the advanced track so they will have the additional experience of researching an actual corporation and have a completed strategic research report to show prospective union employers; but only if they can commit the time to complete the paper.

 Job Placement Assistance